-My name is Julie Quinn.
-Welcome to my gardening blog which is about having a cottage garden in North London.
+I’m Julie Quinn and welcome to my gardening blog about a cottage garden in North London.

-I’d sum up the style as being jumbled close planting of shrubs and simple perennials with lots of bulbs, self seeders and herbs.
+My style is a jumbled close planting of shrubs and simple perennials with lots of bulbs, self seeders and herbs.
 I’m aiming for a chaotic abundance of colour, scent and movement.

 This blog is about how I work on creating this style of garden and what I love about it – what I plant and what I don’t – what has worked and what hasn’t and how we use the space.

 We came in 1988 and the garden looked like this: